snakedove/php-to-typescript-converter/README.md

 ### Usage ###
 `bin/console ts-create <Source File> <Destination Directory>`
 * The destination directory should already exist!
+* Nullable types will not convert to `type | null` because all types are nullable by default in TypeScript.

 ### Prerequisite ###
 * Works for PHP 7.4 POPOs only